 Assistant Professor of Medicine

-- Director, PrEP Program at the Washington University Infectious Diseases Clinic
+- Director, HIV Pre-Exposure Prophylaxix (PrEP) Program at the Washington University Infectious Diseases Clinic

 - Director, Global Health Scholars in Medicine Program

 - Adjunct Instructor, Mount Sinai Medical Center, New York

 - Ajunct Instructor, St. Louis College of Phamarcy

 - BA, Economics: University of Michigan, Ann Arbor, MI (2000)

 - Medical Degree: Wayne State University School of Medicine, Detroit, MI (2004)

 - Residency, Internal Medicine: University of Texas Southwestern School of Medicine, Dallas, TX (2007)